-Those who come to faith later in life and truly know God usually look back and regret the way they lived, wishing they had come to faith sooner, because they know that the consequences of sin remain far after the thrill of sin is gone.
+Those who come to faith later in life usually look back and regret the way they lived, wishing they had come to faith sooner, because they know that the consequences of sin remain far after the thrill of sin is gone.

 Do you envy the 11th hour worker, the one who comes to faith later in life?
-Or do recognize that it is the one who came to God in the 1st hour and has spent the majority of their life in the kingdom that is the one who is truly blessed?
+Or do recognize that it is the one who came to God in the 1st hour that is truly blessed?